carpentries-incubator/hpc-intro/_episodes/04-formatting.md

 keypoints:
 - "Lesson episodes are stored in _episodes/dd-subject.md."
 - "Each episode's title must include a title, time estimates, motivating questions, lesson objectives, and key points."
-- "Episodes should not use sub-headings or HTML layout."
+- "Episodes should not use sub-titles or HTML layout."
 - "Code blocks can have the source, regular output, or error class."
 - "Special sections are formatted as blockquotes that open with a level-2 header and close with a class identifier."
 - "Special sections may be callouts or challenges; other styles are used by the template itself."